-- · location.
+- location.

 - distance (distance between two features)

 - length (length of a line segment or boundary of a polygon)

 - area (of polygon features)

 In this exercise, we will discuss all these measurements.
-A general overview of measurement operations on vector data is provided in your Living Textbook.
+A general overview of D measurement operations on vector data is provided in your Living Textbook.

 Important: Resources.
-You will require the latest LTR version of LTR version of QGIS, plus the dataset vector-analysis.zip.
+You will require the latest LTR version of QGIS (A Coruna 3.10), plus the dataset vectoranalysis.zip which you can download from CANVAS.
 When you unzip the dataset, you will find the following files inside:

-- Vector\analysis.qgs a QGIS project preloaded with the datasets below;
+- Vector_analysis.qgs a QGIS project preloaded with the datasets below;

 - Centroids.gpkg

 - DistancePoints.gpkg

 - Linebuf.gpkg

 - Thiessenpoints.gpkg

 - Overlay1.gpkg

 - Overlay2.gpkg